Recurring Invoices

 Reserved keywords are:

-As you may guess, each time invoice (PDF) is generated, keywords will be replaced with actual value, so:
+As you may guess, each time the recurring invoice (PDF) is generated, keywords will be replaced with actual value, so:

 :MONTH, :YEAR, :QUARTER :MONTHYEAR keywords also support basic mathematical operations: addition, subtraction, multiplication & division.